Rahul-DS25M008/painting_restoration_eval/docs/model_audit_notes.md

 - Is LaMa sufficient as the main learned inpainting baseline?
 - Should SDXL be rerun if stronger university compute is available?
 - Should Stable Diffusion uncertainty be expanded to all 200 non-zero cases?
-- Should texture metrics enter the model-ranking vote or remain diagnostic?
 - Should a semantic/iconographic consistency layer be added after feedback?
 - Should DALL-E / OpenAI Image Editing remain excluded from the reproducible core experiment?